rishisy/Tata-Sales/README.md

 8. Our new postgres user needs explicit permission to have read and write capabilities on our newly created database.
 We can do that with the command `GRANT ALL PRIVILEGES ON DATABASE "djangotutorial" to djangotutorial;` .
 9. Exit out of postgres

+### Connect Postgres with Django

+1. Make sure you have your postgres username and Database name before doing this step
+2. Go the settings.py in the main app (tata) and modify the database values according to your configration
+3. Make migrations using `Python3 manage.py makemigrations`
+4. Then use the migrate command `Python3 manage.py migrate`
+5. Run the Server to see Everything went right `python3 manage.py runserver`